FernandoAlves92/Portfolio/Activity_ Course 7 Salifort Motors project lab.md

 # **Machine Learning project: Providing a churn model and insights to HR**

 ## Description
-(Note: The data and content provided for this analysis do not belong to me)
+(Note: The data and content provided for this analysis belong to Google Certificate)

 This capstone project is an opportunity for me to analyze a dataset and build predictive models that can provide insights to the Human Resources (HR) department of a large consulting firm.